jackcrane/math/content/pages/revolution-volume.md

 ---
 title: "8.2.1: Volumes of revolutions"
-description: "This cheat sheet covers using integrals to find volumes of objects that revolve around an axis or a line."
+description: "This reference sheet covers using integrals to find volumes of objects that revolve around an axis or a line."
 ---

 # Finding the volume of a region through revolution

-> This cheat sheet covers using integrals to find volumes of objects that revolve around an axis or a line.
+> This reference sheet covers using integrals to find volumes of objects that revolve around an axis or a line.

 ## Introduction